mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Several attempts have been made to access the tunnels.
 The ziggurat does not appear to have an entrance to them, nor has any forced entry into the tunnels been successful.

 The village surrounding the ziggurat consists of the remains of simple mud brick igloo-style single-story dwellings constructed using local materials, suggesting the builders were an order of magnitude less advanced than those of the ziggurat.
-Each dwelling consists of a hemispherical edifice with a single entrance only 1.2 metres tall, indicating the inhabitants were most likely shorter than humans.
+Each dwelling consists of a hemispherical edifice with a single entrance only 1.2 meters tall, indicating the inhabitants were most likely shorter than humans.
 The village also contains larger buildings, one with simple amphitheatres within, suggesting it may have been intended as a meeting hall, used for entertainment, or perhaps used for some religious purpose.
 The walls of the meeting hall also bear images of the Major Races, Orca and Dolphins in the same style as found within the ziggurat.

 Surprisingly, no artefacts have been discovered in the ruins of the village or the ziggurat.
 Nor have any remains been found of the original builders of either the ziggurat or the village.
 Theories abound of what occurred at the location, who the inhabitants were and what happened to them.